IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--50/project_1/README.md

 ### Loading SVG
 - Why we didn't use dangerouslySetInnerHTML
+    - For such a small project we didn't find it necessary.

 ### Use of stateless components
+A functionality in ES6 that makes code more compact and easier to read.
+It removes the need for the 'this' keyword,which in javascript can be a little confusing, making coding easier.

 ### Use of axios
+Axios is a JavaScript library used to make HTTP requests from node.js or XMLHttpRequests from the browser.
 - Better errorhandling

 ## Structuring
 The application is structured with the App component that has Tabs, Display and SelectMenu.
 The Tabs include a Tab component for each tab, and the SelectMenu has a Select for each option.
-When going from wide screen to smaller screen, the SelectMenu becomes an dropdown list to save space.
+When going from wide screen to smaller screen, the SelectMenu becomes a dropdown list to save space.
 The Display includes the SVG, Sound and Text component.

 ## Testing